Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Results

 where $d=\dim_j(A)$ and $q\colon \one \to A\otimes A$ is an inverse to the pairing $p=\varepsilon_A m$.
 In the case of $A=A_H$,

 Thus, we can evaluate the twist $I(V)$, to obtain

-where we use the right $A_H$-action on $I(V)$ from \Cref{lem:AH-action}, the twist from \Cref{rem:ribbon}, and \Cref{prop:braidedFrob} in the final step.
+where we use the right $A_H$-action on $I(V)$ from Lemma~\ref{lem:AH-action}, the twist from Remark~\ref{rem:ribbon}, and Proposition~\ref{prop:braidedFrob} in the final step.
 This proves that $I$ is a ribbon functor to the category of local modules over $A_H$ as claimed. \end{proof}

-The following result was proved in \cite{DS}*{Theorem 3.7}.
+The following result was proved in \cite[Theorem 3.7]{DS}.
 We give a proof using the functor $\rI$ defined above.

-\begin{theorem} The functor $\rI$ defines an equivalence of monoidal categories between $\cZ(\Vect_H^\omega)$ and $\locmod_{\cZ(\Vect_G^\omega)}(A_H)$. \end{theorem} \begin{proof} We first show that $I$ is faithful.
+\begin{Theorem} The functor $\rI$ defines an equivalence of monoidal categories between $\cZ\big(\Vect_H^\omega\big)$ and $\locmod_{\cZ(\Vect_G^\omega)}(A_H)$. \end{Theorem} \begin{proof} We first show that $I$ is faithful.
 On morphisms, $I$ is given by the map

 As this map is injective, seen, for example, by restricting to the subspace $1\otimes V$ of $I(V)$, we see that $I$ is faithful.

 To prove that $I$ is full, suppose $q\colon \Bbbk G \otimes_{A_H} V\to \Bbbk G \otimes_{A_H} W$ is a morphism in $\locmod_{\Vect_G^\omega}(A_H)$.
 Then, for all $g,k\in G$, $v\in V$, we have